tesseract-ocr/tessdoc/Planning.md

 * Replace more Tesseract data types by C++ standard types (`GenericVector`, ...), especially for the API.

+* Add json/xml output format.
+Will be use for full ocr and for psm 2 - layout info only.

+* Add option to use alternative binarization method from leptonica.

+* Add an option to output separate files for multipage input (out1.hocr, out2.hocr ...)

+* Add multi- threading option to the command line (openmp will be disabled at runtime in this mode).

+* Use llvm's tools: clang-format, clang-tidy, sanitizers.

 ## 4.0.0

 That will be the next release.
 See also the [release notes](https://github.com/tesseract-ocr/tesseract/wiki/ReleaseNotes).